Irfan-Chowdhury/DevProNotes/pages/articles/laravel-queue-worker-and-email-config.md

 <br>

-# ✅ 3.
+## ✅ 2.
 Setup cPanel Email  in Laravel and Forward to Gmail.

-### Problem Statement :
+When we try to setup our gmail credentials info in shared hosting like cPanel, this type of issue will be created.

 `Connection could not be established with host "smtp.gmail.com:587": stream_socket_client(): Unable to connect to smtp.gmail.com:587 (Network is unreachable)
 `

 This error means that your cPanel server is unable to connect to Gmail's SMTP server (smtp.gmail.com:587).
 The same setup works on your local machine because your local network allows outbound SMTP traffic, but your shared hosting (cPanel) likely blocks it.

----
-This guide shows how to configure your Laravel project to send emails using your **cPanel email**, and **forward those emails to your Gmail inbox**.
+So that's why this guide shows how to configure your Laravel project to send emails using your **cPanel email**, and **forward those emails to your Gmail inbox**.

 ---